 - Refer to this common errors sheet.

-- If you’re turning in a news or sports story, your story should include a minimum of three sources.
+- If you’re turning in a news, feature or sports story, your story should include a minimum of three sources.
 Most sources should be live, meaning a source you interview in person, phone or email.
-More than three sources are encouraged.
-If you would like to include dead or secondary sources from other reputable news sources after getting three or more live sources, that is acceptable.
+More than three sources is encouraged.
+If you would like to include dead or secondary sources from other reputable news sources after getting at least three sources, that is acceptable.

 - Sports stories should have quotes from a coach and a player with statistics from the game.
 Entertainment stories generally don’t have to have sources unless they are about local events.
 For opinion stories, it is highly encouraged that you find sources to support your beliefs.